g11002/ecommerce-android-application/README.md

 # ecommerce-android-application
 -
-It is android application wriitten with java and xml, it can be connected to firebase
+It is android application written with java and xml, it can be connected to firebase, it is for online food ordering